jamie-harris36/calculator/README.md

 * When the tax-breakdown link appears and is clicked, a pop-up modal will appear, displaying how the tax is broken down in different tax brackets.
 * Yearly, monthly and weekly values of this breakdown will be given.
 * Clicking on the 'x' or outside the modal will close the modal.
-* Only the relevant tax brackets will display, for example if no tax is paid at 40% and 45%, then only the 20% tax will display.s
+* Only the relevant tax brackets will display, for example if no tax is paid at 40% and 45%, then only the 20% tax will display.

 - - -
 ### 404 Page